meltoner/NEM_UAVRC_LEONARDO/README.md

-# NEM UVRC 5
+NEM UVRC 5

-Konstantinos Papageorgiou - 2022 - kp@rei.gr
+# NEM Unmaned Vehicle Remote controlled - UVRC

-Features :
+## Software Features :

 - Software utilises an MPU, GPS, Servo, ESC, magnetometer and a remote control input, in an arduino leonardo.
 - Sensors and accuators are all in classes